-I would like to extend my gratitude to our shareholders, customers and business associates for their continual support.
+On behalf of the Board, I would like to thank our shareholders, customers and business associates for their unwavering support.

-I would also like to thank my fellow Directors, management team and staff for their dedication and commitment amidst the challenging operating environment.
-Special thanks to both our Directors, Mr Yong Yean Chau and Mr Ng Sey Ming, who will be retiring as our Independent Directors after serving on our Board for almost eight years.
-I would also like to take this opportunity to welcome Mr Tito Shane Isaac and Mr Tay Seo Long who came on Board as our Independent Directors.
+I would also like to thank my fellow directors, management team and staff for their invaluable contributions and commitment to the Group.
+Special thanks to our director, Mr Tan Eng Ann, who will be retiring as our Independent Director after serving on our Board with dedication for almost eight years.